 There is full disabled access into the surgery & disabled toilet facilities.
 If a patient is unable to manage the stairs up to the Doctors’ consulting rooms, you will be seen on the ground floor.

-We also have a hearing loop for the hard of hearing.
+We also have a hearing loop for those patients who are hard of hearing.

 Our Reception staff are aware of the needs of those with impaired hearing or eyesight.
 Please inform them of any disability that you may have so that they can help you appropriately.

 We value our patients’ feedback, good and bad.
 We hope you will always be satisfied with the care and support we provide; but if you are not please let us know.
-Call or write to the Practice Complaints Manager Rita Miller and we will do our best to resolve your concerns.
+Call or write to the Practice Services Manager Sally Collins and we will do our best to resolve your concerns.

 The Practice has close links with Imperial College for the teaching of medical students.
 Occasionally these medical students will sit in on consultations.
 You will have the opportunity to ask them to sit outside during your consultation if you so wish.